Keeping your personal, private information secure.

 - Never provide your social security number, user ID, account number, or password via email or by phone to businesses or persons you do not know.

 - Never provide your account number or authorize someone else to “use” your account to negotiate checks, make deposits, receive or send wire transfers.
 You are the person legally responsible for all transactions completed on your account.

 Correct email addresses, cell phones and mailing addresses ensure we are able to contact you.
 The Bank must have a current email address and phone number for notification and alert features.
 We need to be able to contact you and ensure you are receiving the alerts as you have requested.

 Be cautious of suspicious emails

 .
 Be skeptical of unsolicited emails.
 Do not respond to e-mail that may warn of dire consequences if you do not enter you username and password or provide personal, private information for verification.
 Legitimate companies will never send you a request to provide your Social Security Number, username, password or account information.
 Only provide your username and password on websites you have an established account.

 Confirm identify of requestor when asked for personal, private information.

-If you did not solicit or are suspicious about an email, verify the email is legitimate by contacting the company using a publically published telephone number or web address you know to be genuine.
+If you did not solicit or are suspicious about an email, verify the email is legitimate by contacting the company using a publicly published telephone number or web address you know to be genuine.
 Even if it is a company you do business with, if you did not expect the request or if the request isn’t logical, you should verify the company sent it before responding.
 Never call back a number provided on the solicitation itself.

 Secure your mailbox

 .
 Keep an eye out for missing mail.
-An unsecure mailbox with the flag raised makes you a target for mail theft.
+An insecure mailbox with the flag raised makes you a target for mail theft.
 Access to both your incoming and outgoing mail provides fraudsters the opportunity to compromise checks and information to perpetrate fraud and ID theft.